domposy

 What is domposy?

-domposy is a Linux Bash script that helps to backup and update Docker Compose containers (preferably with bind mounts).
-In addition, it is possible to perform a secure Docker cleanup of resources that are no longer used.
+domposy is a Linux Bash script that helps to backup Docker Compose containers (with bind mounts).

 This entire folder is then securely tared and then compressed.
 The backup is then located where you want it.

-Timestamps are also used for the backups.
+Timestamps are used for the backups.
 Help is also provided on how the backups can be reused.
-All important information is also logged.
-If no container is started or a backup is created, all Docker Compose containers are automatically started afterwards.
+All important information is logged.

-Finally, it is very easy to simply backup the whole thing to a NAS that has been mounted with NFS or SMB, for example.
+Finally, it is very easy to simply backup to a NAS that has been mounted with NFS or SMB, for example.

 Only Docker Compose files named docker-compose.yml or docker-compose.yaml are used for search!